chrippa/ds4drv/README.rst

 **Update (2014-01-21):** `Bluez 5.14 <http://www.bluez.org/bluez-5-14/>`_ has been
 released which contains support for the DS4.
-This project is therefore only useful if you want to access any features not supported in the Linux kernel yet, such as LED color or trackpad mouse.
+This project is therefore only useful if you want to access any features not yet supported by the Linux kernel, such as LED color or trackpad mouse.